-A: We request that applications and questionnaires be turned in prior to Jan.
+A: We request that applications be turned in prior to Jan.
 15 for full consideration.
-If you would like to apply later, please contact the Graduate Coordinator, Sarah Burton, at email@example.com.

-A: The Department only rarely accepts new graduate students in Winter or Spring term.
+A: The Department of Chemistry admits new students Fall term.
+Very rarely students are accepted in Winter or Spring term.

 Q: What is the recruitment season?

-A: Recruitment season is the period of time from late September to mid March when we accept applications and questionnaires.
+A: Recruitment season is the period of time from late September to April 15th when we accept and evaluate applications and make offers.

 Q: Can graduate courses completed at another university be substituted for graduate courses in the Graduate Program in Chemistry at Oregon State University?